Helmi/awesome-crypto/README.md

 - [Exodus](https://www.exodus.io/): A multi-asset desktop wallet for Windows, Mac and Linux with exchange integration.
 - [Blockchain](https://www.blockchain.com/):  popular online Bitcoin Wallet

-## Cryptocurrencys
+## Cryptocurrencies

-- [Overview of top cryptocurrencies](https://github.com/kilimchoi/cryptocurrency): A list of popular cryptocurrencys.
+- [Overview of top cryptocurrencies](https://github.com/kilimchoi/cryptocurrency): A list of popular Cryptocurrencies.
 Each with a short description and pros and cons for every coin.
 - [100 Cryptocurrencies Explained](https://www.upfolio.com/100-coins-explained): Explore Quick Summaries of Popular Cryptocurrencies
 - [Understanding Cryptocurrencies: Game of Thrones Edition ](https://masterthecrypto.com/understanding-cryptocurrencies-game-of-thrones/) on Master The Crypto: A simple way of understanding cryptocurrencies as told through the popular  TV series, Game of Thrones.
 Funny and informative.
 - [CoinMarketCap](https://coinmarketcap.com/): Overview of cryptocurrency market capitalizations and further information.